Multigun

 A competitor reloads a shotgun during the 2018 USPSA Multigun Championship in Boulder City, Nevada.

-Multigun, Multi Gun or Multi-Gun, often also called 2-Gun or 3-Gun depending on the types of firearms used, are practical shooting events where each of the stages require the competitor to use a combination of handguns, rifles, and/or shotguns Multigun has a lot in common with ordinary IPSC/ USPSA single gun matches, and matches generally have courses of fire where the shooter must move through different stages and engage targets in a variety of different positions.
+Multigun, Multi Gun or Multi-Gun, often also called 2-Gun or 3-Gun depending on the types of firearms used, are practical shooting events where each of the stages require the competitor to use a combination of handguns, rifles, and/or shotguns.
+Multigun has much in common with ordinary IPSC/ USPSA single gun matches, and matches generally have courses of fire where the shooter must move through different stages and engage targets in a variety of positions.

-Multigun in its oldest form is arranged by the International Practical Shooting Confederation (IPSC) as Tournaments, but doesn't require the competitor to transition between firearms during the stage.
-Instead tournaments consist of separate Component Matches for each firearm type with a combined scoring in the end.
+Multigun in its oldest form is arranged by the IPSC as tournaments, but does not require the competitor to transition between firearms during the stage.
+Instead tournaments consist of separate component matches for each firearm type with a combined scoring in the end.

 Multigun associations

 In the United States

 A competitor during a rifle stage at the 2018 USPSA Multigun Championship.

 3-Gun competitions with handguns, rifles and shotguns have been organized in the U.S. since at least the Soldier of Fortune matches starting from 1979 in Missouri.
 Multigun competitions today take place from the small level in most local areas up to large annual national competitions.

 The two large multigun sanctioning bodies in the U.S. are: